 Another significant feature of the process is that the decisions are based on need alone, and all applicants’ files are treated with total anonymity.
 The Foundation examines each case after colleges and any other groups have made their decisions about the applicant.
 In that fashion, local funds help local students and do not preclude that individual from receiving aid from other sources.
 Considering such variables as college costs, individual family situations, and other grants received, awards currently range to a maximum of $10,000 per year.

 Foundation expenses are minimal.
-Except for a part-time secretary, there are no salaried officials.
+Except for an administrative director, a stipend to a guidance secretary and manager to the Scholarship Committee, there are no salaried officials.
 The committees are staffed entirely by volunteers.

 Finally, even though the Foundation receives generous support from the New Canaan community, there is an ongoing need for additional funding.
 Clearly, the cost of education is accelerating, and the needs of all applicants cannot be fully met.

 The New Canaan High School Scholarship Foundation, Inc., established in 1967, is a 501 (c) (3) organization, and our tax identification number is 23-7102732.